JacobBaillie/Data-Science-Guide/statistics_probability.md

 Instead, find a variable that affects education but it random for each person: birth month Summer birthdays stay in school longer, but do not earn more

+### Meta-leaners
+If you want to determine which subgroups respond better to a treatment

 ---

 ## Business Metrics